 On Monday 20 September, we held the PaddingtonNow BID Annual General Meeting.
 Bruce Brately, Founder and CEO of First Mile gave a speech entitled ‘Can recycling save the planet?’.
 Click here for photo gallery.

 On Friday 20 August, The Mississippi Swamp Dogs, a New Orleans Brass band took Paddington workers, visitors and residents across the world to Mardi Gras in the American South for their lunch break.
-Check out the images here.

 On Friday 31 July, we welcomed a Caribbean Calypso band to Norfolk Square gardens for some lunchtime entertainment.
 The rain didn’t stop any of the fun.
-Check out some of the images here.

 In mid June a special Food and Drink version of Explore Paddington was made available online and hard copies distributed in late June.
 Read the first of its kind online here.